ABOUT

 CATALOGUES

-2007: East in Eden, catalogue published by Kellogg University Art Gallery, text and photo reproduction.
+2007: East in Eden, catalog published by Kellogg University Art Gallery, text and photo reproduction.

-2000: Inland Specific, catalogue published by Armory Center for the Arts, Pasadena, CA and Claremont Graduate University, p.
+2000: Inland Specific, catalog published by Armory Center for the Arts, Pasadena, CA, and Claremont Graduate University, p.
 65-66, text and photo reproduction.

 1993: Spectral Delinquency, newspaper published by studies from the Institute of Cultural Inquiry, New York, Venice, Bochum.
 Edited by Yolande Mckay, p.
 5, poem and photo reproduction.